 Caliber Home Loans is one such lender.

 “We offer jumbo mortgages up to $2 million with only 5% down payment required and no PMI.
 We also offer a jumbo loan up to $3 million with 10% down needed and no PMI,” says Catlin.

 Jumbo loan rates today

+Keep in mind that jumbo loan rates, like all mortgage rates, depend on many factors.
 “These include loan type, loan amount, down payment, credit score, debt-to-income ratio, and reserves left after closing,” Catlin says.

 In general, Jeanette advises that jumbo mortgage rates are roughly a half percent higher than conventional rates.

+“That’s true if the borrower has good credit and can fully document his or her income,” he explains.
 “But when you start to add in other factors, like poor credit, alternative income documentation, and bankruptcies, the rates will be higher.”

 Good candidates for a jumbo loan